 According to the current literature, it is investigated that Covid-19 has badly affected professional senior tennis players.
 Due to lockdown in some countries, all the tennis coaches are on leave.

 That’s why the tennis clubs are locked, which negatively affects the daily earnings of the tennis coaches.
-Besides the critical situation, some coaches now start to give online training and techniques for the players’ well-being.
+Besides the critical situation, some coaches have now started to give online training and techniques for the players’ well-being.
 However, this online training has affected the earning of tennis coaches as compared to physical training.

 Further, the recent pandemic of Covid-19 has put them down because the players’ earning has declined which means the coaches’ earning is also affected by Covid-19.